oinam/jekyll-zero/README.md

 # Jekyll Zero

-> Clean, simple, and minimal theme for jekyll.
+> A clean, simple, and minimal starting theme for jekyll.

 ## Development